jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 ===

 In May of 2020, with swimming pools closed and missing my weekly fix, I bought an [Alpkit Lotic](https://alpkit.com/products/lotic-mens) wetsuit and embarked on my first outdoor swim.
+The UK spring of 2020 was the fifth warmest on record, with more sunshine than a typical summer.
+It was soon to be followed by a summer heatwave, so the North Tyne was almost tropical, or at least, well into the upper teens.

 ![north-tyne-2](north-tyne-2.jpg "north-tyne-2")

+If you are unfamiliar with decent quality wetsuits, you may be surprised by quite how buoyant they are.
+You have the twin benefits of being comfortable in the water for longer, plus you can lay in the water and float with almost no effort.
+Just try not to be put off by the momentary rush of cold water as you first get in.